Sceptre/sceptre/README.md

 dev/vpc VirtualPrivateCloud AWS::EC2::VPC DELETE_IN_PROGRESS
 dev/vpc - Stack deleted
 ```

+> Note: Deleting Stacks will _only_ delete a given Stack, or the Stacks that
+> are directly in a given StackGroup.
+By default Stack dependencies that are
+> external to the StackGroup are not deleted.

 Sceptre can also handle cross Stack Group dependencies, take the following
 example project: